 Generalization Beyond Feature Alignment: Concept Activation-Guided Contrastive Learning

-Yibing Liu, Chris Xing Tian, Haoliang Li, and Shiqi Wang
+Yibing Liu, Chris Xing Tian, Haoliang Li and 1 more author

 IEEE Transactions on Image Processing, 2024